-OVERVIEW: This funder mostly supports health and medical issues, as well as education, in Ardmore, Oklahoma, and the surrounding areas.
-Unsolicited letters of inquiry are accepted.
+OVERVIEW: The Southern Oklahoma Memorial Foundation mostly supports health and medical issues, as well as education, in Ardmore, Oklahoma and the surrounding areas.

 FUNDING AREAS: Health, medicine, education, social services

-IP TAKE: Although this is a health legacy funder, don’t be afraid to mail in an introductory letter if you’re running any type of social service, civic, cultural, or educational nonprofit in the Ardmore area.
+IP TAKE: Although this is a health legacy funder, it is also interested in learning about social service, civic, cultural, and educational nonprofits in the Ardmore area.

 Grants almost always go to medicine, health issues, or education in this local area.
-However, other groups have been supported in local civic and cultural activities and social services causes.
-For example, support has gone to women’s shelters, science equipment for schools, and health clinics.
+However, SOMF has supported other groups for local civic and cultural activities and social services causes.
+For example, the foundation has supported women’s shelters, provided science equipment for schools, and funded health clinics.
 Ultimately, any program must benefit the quality of life for residents of the Ardmore area.